Just Die Already Accessibility Report

 Specific button operation required to play

 Holding Down Buttons Optional: Holding down buttons for prolonged periods (a second or more) is not required or can be switched to toggling the action on and off.
 This is in addition to the movement stick/button which is not considered a hold for this purpose.

 Rapid Repeated Pressing Optional: Quick, repeated button pressing (more than 2 times a second) is not required, can be skipped or switched to holding a button to trigger a repeated action.

 No Simultaneous Buttons: Only one button or key required at a time, in addition to direction stick(s).

 Similar Games With More Accessibility Features for Controls

 If you want to play Just Die Already, but it doesn't offer the Controls accessibility features you require, this similar game extends the Controls accessibility:

-Just Die Already has 2 accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 2 accessibility features for Visual in Just Die Already which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

 Similar Games With More Accessibility Features for Visual